 is the attribute name in square brackets.

-Our directive's selector is
+Here, the directive's selector is

 Why not call it "highlight"?

-We do not prefix our
+Make sure you do not prefix the

 highlight directive name with

 @Directive metadata comes the directive's controller class,

 Angular creates a new instance of the directive's controller class for